GoodBoyNinja/Your-First-CEP-Panel/README.md

 5. Learn about [manifest.xml](https://fenomas.com/2014/08/cep-5-getting-started-en/). `This is one of the required files to create an extension.
 This file is provided by Adobe in the `[CEP Resources](https://github.com/Adobe-CEP/CEP-Resources)` repository.
 You need to know that in the future this file might change based on Adobe CEP releases and changes.
 This file kickstarts your project, it includes information about the name of the bundle, how many panels does it have, which panels to show.
 It also points to the main index.html file that you will create for your extension.
 The host app (After-Effects in our case) then reads the manifest.xml file, and if everything makes sense to it and it is appy, it will go on to put your extension under window -> extensions -> myExtension.
 When you run your extension, it gets the index.html from the manifest file, and keeps going from there...`

+6. Learn about [CSInterface.js](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_11.x/Samples/CEP_HTML_Test_Extension-10.0/js/CSInterface.js) `That is another file adobe provides.
+This file is not essential for your extension to run, but it serves as a bridge between your javascript and your extendscript files.
+It also `